mesosphere/mesos/docs/home.md

 * [Release Guide](release-guide.md)
 * [Reopening a Review](reopening-reviews.md) for our policy around reviving reviews on ReviewBoard.
 * [Reporting an Issue, Improvement, or Feature](reporting-a-bug.md) for getting started with JIRA.
-* [Submitting a Patch](submitting-a-patch.md) for getting started with ReviewBoard and our tooling around it.
 * [Testing Patterns](testing-patterns.md) for tips and tricks used in Mesos tests.
 * [Working groups](working-groups.md) a listing of groups working on different components.